cisagov/LME/README.md

 -l: List Podman secrets
 -h: print this list
 ```
+These steps are not fully supported and are left if others would like to suppor this in their environment

 ### grabbing passwords:
 To view the appropriate service user password use ansible-vault, as root: